sotiriosalpanis/dev_notes/Drupal/local_dev_guide.md

 ## Launch and login

-- use `ddev launch` to launh your new drupal site in a browser, and log in
+- use `ddev launch` to launch your new drupal site in a browser, and log in
 - if browser doesn't launch automatically `ddev describe` will return the URL